Mbanq/shawerma/README.md

   }),
   headers
 }

+// body will be ommited if nothing is passed to the Response function
 ```

 If you pass the `data` argument, `shawerma` will wrap it in an `Array` if it's not one already.